Feliz Navidad: Rioja’s Christmas credentials

 Author: Catriona Felstead MW

-It’s easy to get tied up in knots when planning what to drink for Christmas – which different grape varieties are best, Old World or New World, oaked or unoaked… Some take pleasure in the choosing, but if Christmas is starting to creep up on you unawares then let me give you the quick-fix, a 100 percent reliable, one-stop-shop for all your Christmas needs: Rioja.
+It’s easy to get tied up in knots when planning what to drink for Christmas – which different grape varieties are best, Old World or New World, oaked or unoaked… Some take pleasure in the choosing, but if Christmas is starting to creep up on you unawares then let me give you the quick-fix, an 100% reliable, one-stop-shop for all your Christmas needs: Rioja.

 Rioja might initially lead to thoughts of rich, fruit-forward, oaky red wines but there is so much more to this region.
 In fact, I will go as far as to suggest that Rioja would be the perfect choice to match each stage of your entire three-course meal.